Kootenay Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment stands at 6,070 in April 2025, it expanded by 140 jobs from March and dropped by 210 jobs year-over-year.
+• Total local employment reached 6,790 in June 2025, it gained 100 jobs from May and showed an uptick of 300 jobs year-over-year.

 Employment Trends